groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/listening.md

 url: conversion/net/listening
 title: Listening
 weight: 4
-description: Follow this guide and learn how to track conversion process by subscribing to specific events of GroupDocs.Conversion for .NET API.
+description: "Follow this guide and learn how to track conversion process by subscribing to specific events of GroupDocs.Conversion for .NET API."
 keywords: Track conversion process, Subscribe to conversion process events
 productName: GroupDocs.Conversion for .NET
 hideChildren: False